DogsbodyServices/vsftpd_container/README.md

 # VSFTPD + SFTP Container

 This project provides a secure, containerized FTP/SFTP server based on `vsftpd` and OpenSSH.
-It supports user-based access with chrooted home directories, dynamic user provisioning via a JSON file, and readiness for integration with systems like Keycloak (OIDC/PAM).
+It supports user-based access with chrooted home directories, dynamic user provisioning via a JSON file.

 ---